What is periodontitis?

 In the worst-case scenario, you may need to have your teeth removed

-Dental implant treatment may be necessary if you need to have teeth removed due to periodontal disease.
-The implant treatment involves placing an artificial tooth root, or implant body, directly into the jawbone.
-Implants provide a more stable bite than regular dentures and do not require the removal of adjacent teeth like dental bridges do.
+Dental implant treatment may be necessary if periodontal disease necessitates teeth removal.
+The procedure involves placing an artificial tooth root, an implant body, directly into the jawbone.
+Unlike dental bridges, implants provide a more stable bite and do not require the removal of adjacent teeth.

-While implant treatment is typically more expensive than bridges, many insurance companies cover the cost.
-Eating with your teeth is an enjoyable experience, and implants can help you regain this ability.
-Treating gum disease before pursuing orthodontics or cosmetic dental care is essential.
-Periodontitis weakens tooth support and can cause teeth to shift prematurely.
-A periodontist can provide the necessary treatment to address gum disease and prevent further complications.
+While implant treatment costs more than bridges, many insurance companies cover it.
+Eating with your natural teeth is an essential experience, and implants can help restore this ability.
+It is crucial to prioritize the treatment of gum disease before pursuing orthodontic or cosmetic dental care.
+Periodontitis weakens tooth support and can lead to premature tooth shifting.
+Seeking treatment from a periodontist is essential to address gum disease and prevent further complications.

 With periodontitis, also known as periodontal disease, tooth support is weak, and tooth flare can occur prematurely.
 You must first see a periodontist and treat gum disease before engaging in orthodontics and cosmetic dental care if you have gum disease.